rsksmart/tokenbridge/README.md

 ## Usage

 You can use the ['Token Bridge Dapp'](https://tokenbridge.rsk.co/) together with [Nifty Wallet](https://chrome.google.com/webstore/detail/nifty-wallet/jbdaocneiiinmjbjlgalhcelgbejmnid) or [Metamask with custom network](https://github.com/rsksmart/rskj/wiki/Configure-Metamask-to-connect-with-RSK) to move tokens between networks.
 This is the [Dapp guide](./docs/DappGuide.md) if you don't know how to use it.
-Or you can use a wallet or web3js with the abi of the contracts.
+Or you can use a wallet with the abi of the contracts.
 See the ['interaction guide using MyCrypto'](./docs/UsingMyCrypto.md) for more information on how to use the bridge.

+## Contracts deployed on RSK, Ethereum, RSK Testnet and Kovan

+Here are the ['addresses'](./docs/ContractAdddresses.md) of the deployed contrats in the different networks.

 ## Developers